Flying into or out of Detroit Metro Airport? Here’s a guide for getting to and from the airport without a car.

 Below is a comprehensive guide on the many routes to DTW you can take using public transit.

-SMART bus (Suburban Mobility Authority for Regional Transportation) serves Metro Detroit with peak trips to downtown Detroit.
-To fare costs $2 per adult, $0.50 for youths (6–18), seniors and persons with disabilities with ID.
-The full fare is good for 4 hours of unlimited rides & transfers on SMART, DDOT & the QLine.
-24hr, 7 day & 31 day passes are also available.
+SMART (Suburban Mobility Authority for Regional Transportation) is Metro Detroit’s regional transit provider which operates Fixed Route, Connector and ADA paratransit services.
+To ride costs $2 per adult, $0.50 for youths (6–18), seniors and persons with disabilities with ID.
+The fare is good for 4-hours of unlimited rides & transfers on SMART, DDOT & the QLINE.
 Fares can be paid with cash on the bus, pre-bought online or using the DART Mobile App.

-FAST Buses are regional express buses operated by SMART that run all day on Gratiot, Woodward and Michigan Ave, making limited stops along the route between the suburbs and downtown Detroit.
-They are all black with big white letters: “FAST” on the side.
-The FAST Michigan bus (Route #261) is the main airport route which starts on Jefferson & Woodward.
+FAST Buses are regional express buses operated by SMART that run all day on Gratiot, Woodward and Michigan Ave, making limited stops along the avenues between the suburbs and downtown Detroit.
+The FAST Michigan bus (Route #261) runs between downtown Detroit and Detroit Metropolitan Airport (DTW) 7-days a week.
+FAST Gratiot & FAST Woodward buses transfer to the FAST Michigan route downtown.
+Popular stops are located on Jefferson, near Huntington Place on Washington and outside the David Whitney Building on Woodward.
+The trip takes about an hour depending on traffic.
 For schedule info, click HERE.

 - Macomb County: Take or transfer to a FAST Gratiot SMART bus from any designated FAST stop along Gratiot Ave between 23 Mile and downtown Detroit.
 Park & Ride lots are located at the 23 Mile Meijer & Mount Clemens Farmers Market.
 Transfer to FAST Michigan to DTW at a designated FAST stop along Jefferson Ave.